MobileTeleSystems/onetl/docs/connection/db_connection/clickhouse/types.rst

 This is how Clickhouse connector performs this:

 * Get names of columns in DataFrame.
 [1]_
-* Perform ``SELECT column1, colum2, ...
-FROM table LIMIT 0`` query
+* Perform ``SELECT * FROM table LIMIT 0`` query.
-* For each column in query result get column name and Clickhouse type.
+* Take only columns present in DataFrame (by name, case insensitive).
+For each found column get Clickhouse type.
 * **Find corresponding** ``Clickhouse type (read)`` -> ``Spark type`` **combination** (see below) for each DataFrame column.
 If no combination is found, raise exception.
 [2]_
 * Find corresponding ``Spark type`` -> ``Clickhousetype (write)`` combination (see below) for each DataFrame column.
 If no combination is found, raise exception.
 * If ``Clickhousetype (write)`` match ``Clickhouse type (read)``, no additional casts will be performed, DataFrame column will be written to Clickhouse as is.